hepplerj/Dissertation/ch5.dissertation.Heppler.md

-had discharged nearly 1.4 million tons of hazardous wastes in a single year spurred local and regional government to act.^["The industries creating the most waste," *Sacramento Union*, April 18, 1982, Folder 8, Box 12, SVTC records, SJSU.]
+had discharged nearly 1.4 million tons of hazardous wastes in a single year spurred local and regional government to act.^["The industries creating the most waste," *Sacramento Union*, April 18, 1982, Folder 8, Box 12, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
 The connection between environment and bodily health focused itself in the Los Paseos neighborhood and would ripple throughout the country.